paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-022-rights-of-way-and-other-easements-in-public-lands.md

 ### Statutory Notes

-#### Repeal of Section
+#### Repeal; Savings Provision
 Section repealed by Pub.
 L. 94–579, title VII, § 706(a), Oct.
 21, 1976, 90 Stat.
 2793, effective on and after Oct.
 21, 1976, insofar as applicable to the issuance of rights-of-way over, upon, under, and through the public lands and lands in the National Forest System.

-#### Savings Provision
-Repeal by Pub.
-L. 94–579 insofar as applicable to the issuance of rights-of-way not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
+Such repeal not to be construed as terminating any valid lease, permit, patent, etc., existing on Oct.
 21, 1976, see section 701 of Pub.
 L. 94–579, set out as a note under [section 1701 of this title](./chapter-035-federal-land-policy-and-management.md#section-1701).

 #### Existing Rights-of-Way
 Provisions of section 706(a) of Pub.
 L. 94–579, except as pertaining to rights-of-way, not to be construed as affecting the authority of the Secretary of Agriculture under this section, see section 706(b) of Pub.
 L. 94–579, set out as a note under [section 1701 of this title](./chapter-035-federal-land-policy-and-management.md#section-1701).